 - your child has frequent ear infections.

-Also, see your doctor again if there are any of the following symptoms:
+Also, see your doctor or nurse practitioner again if there are any of the following symptoms:

 - swelling, redness or tenderness in or around the ear